microchip-pic-avr-examples/atmega4809-cnano-ble-aws/readme.md

 The Lambda function that needs to be deployed on the gateway is also found here.

+The app note that explains this application in detail can be found here: http://ww1.microchip.com/downloads/en/Appnotes/AN3406-Fast-Prototyping-of-BLE-Sensors-for-AWS-Cloud-DS00003406A.pdf

 A tutorial that provides the steps needed to setup this functionality can be found here: https://www.hackster.io/ble-weather-aws/connect-ble-weather-sensor-to-the-cloud-e79d9d

+## Required Software Tools
+-MPLAB X 5.30 or newer IDE

+-XC8 2.10 or newer compiler

+-ATmega_DFP 2.0.12 or newer

 # MCC Settings